We usually do hate the arguments that disprove ours.

 In ’97-’98 the Jazz, again from the big scoring Western Conference, lost to the Bulls in six games.

-And as for trusting Vegas computer simulations – Nine of the past ten NFL pre-season favorites to win the Super Bowl had NOT won the Super Bowl.
+Because the Triangle Offense was so revolutionary, people tend to forget how the Bulls could often impose their will on other teams with their smothering defense.
+And as for trusting Vegas computer simulations – nine of the past ten NFL pre-season favorites to win the Super Bowl have NOT won the Super Bowl.
 So, they do “sometimes” get it wrong.
-After all, Vegas had Hillary beating Donald… as we all know.
+After all, Vegas had Hillary beating Donald – as we all know.

-So, is THIS what a climate denier really looks like? https://www.cbc.ca/news/canada/calgary/three-hill-tornado-lawn-mower-1.4145466 A friend laughed and said, “His wife must be a nightmare if he stayed outside to mow the lawn.”
+So, is THIS what a climate denier really looks like?
+A friend laughed and said, “His wife must be a nightmare if he stayed outside to mow the lawn.”

 Here’s me trying to be funny.
 A friend says, “Well, that was a glorious success!
-You may now add ‘plumber’ to my resume… water pressure tank has been repaired and water is restored to the house.
+You may now add ‘plumber’ to my resume – water pressure tank has been repaired and water is restored to the house.
 Nary a drip in sight!”
 To which I say, “Soooo, that’s what you meant when you said, ‘I’ll be back in a minute; I have to go check the plumbing.’”

 I’ve still been busy debating whether the computer simulation in Rocky VI gets it right.
 Would Mason “The Line” Dixon win?
 Or would Rocky “The Italian Stallion” Balboa win?
 I’ve decided that whichever fighter could have Michael Jordan in their corner… that’s the fighter who would win.